truzo/tomango-2018/site/content/blog/oversharing-in-sass.md

 title: "Oversharing in SASS"
 author: "trys"
 date: 2016-11-23 14:13:22
-excerpt: Exploring the dangers of unintentionally oversharing variables in SASS blog/categories:
+description: Exploring the dangers of unintentionally oversharing variables in SASS blog/categories:
  - web-design
 ---